-Fannie Mae will undertake the following measurable Actions in the years indicated.
+SMART Factors Fannie Mae will undertake the following measurable Actions in the years indicated.

 Year Actions 2018 • Engage stakeholders in discussions to gain knowledge and understanding of the challenges facing this market to determine an effective approach to broadening the market and increasing Fannie Mae purchases of small multifamily loans from institutions with \$10 billion or less in assets (Institutions ≤\$10B) including: o Identify 10 Institutions ≤\$10B that actively finance small multifamily loans for possible future engagement.
 As part of this process, Fannie Mae will examine our current offerings and market reach to confirm any existing gaps and determine whether there are non-Fannie Mae lenders that could help to fill such gaps.
 In addition, Fannie Mae will assess our current portfolio of small loans originated by Institutions ≤\$10B to determine characteristics such as geography, LTVR and DSCR, performance, etc. Work with three DUS lenders to consider and build or enhance correspondent networks with Institutions ≤\$10B.
 Based on the analysis completed above, implement a guideline change and approve a product enhancement that could increase the number of small loan purchases from small financial institutions.
 Based on work completed in 2018, confirm the Baseline and loan purchase goals for 2019.
-2019 Purchase 309 small multifamily loans from Institutions ≤\$10B, representing approximately a three percent increase over the Baseline. o Baseline: The average number of small multifamily loans purchased by Fannie Mae from Institutions ≤\$10B over the last four years (2014: 277 loans; 2015: 239 loans; 2016: 322 loans; 2017: 361 loans) is 300 loans per year.
+2019 Purchase 309 small multifamily loans from Institutions ≤\$10B, representing approximately a three percent increase over the Baseline.
+Baseline: The average number of small multifamily loans purchased by Fannie Mae from Institutions ≤\$10B over the last four years (2014: 277 loans; 2015: 239 loans; 2016: 322 loans; 2017: 361 loans) is 300 loans per year.
 Despite purchases in 2016 and 2017 exceeding the four year average, we believe the market for these loans has become increasingly competitive and do not believe these higher than average production years necessarily indicate a larger market trend.
 Confirm pilot loan purchase goals for 2020.
-2020 Purchase 321 small multifamily loans from Institutions ≤\$10B, representing a seven percent increase over the Baseline.
-Plan for the 2021 - 2023 Duty to Serve Plan.
+2020 Purchase six small multifamily loans from Community Development Financial Institutions (CDFIs) with ≤\$10B in assets, representing a 125 percent increase over the amended Baseline.
+Baseline: Fannie Mae will use the three-year average acquisition data to set the Baseline at three loans.
+2017 2018 2019 Three-year average Small multifamily loans 2 1 5 2.67 Evaluate our small multifamily loan production strategy, both directly and through correspondent networks, with entities eligible under this objective, to identify potential opportunities for greater scale.
+2021 Execute a comprehensive assessment of Fannie Mae's ability to serve this market, including business strategies for more effective and efficient allocation of resources to yield greater production.
+The assessment will include the following: